Toddlers

 Snack Ideas

-Chopped fruit (grapes halved lengthways, always).
+Chopped fruit (grapes quartered lengthways, always).
 Breadsticks with hummus.
 Rice cakes with cream cheese.
 Cheese cubes with apple slices.
 Mini oat flapjack bars (homemade, shop ones are loaded with sugar).
 Carrot and cucumber sticks.
 Raisins (in small amounts — they’re very sugary).
-Plain popcorn (over 3s, due to choking risk).
+Plain popcorn (over 5s only, due to choking risk).
 Banana and peanut butter on toast fingers.

 The Fussy Eater Reality